Pressure Cooker Chicken Bacon Penne Pasta in a Garlic Cream Sauce

 Is there any cheese substitute, as I don’t have Parmesan on hand?
 Thanks!

-Hi Jeanine – not, there’s not really a good substitute for Parmesan in this recipe.
+Hi Jeanine – no, there’s not really a good substitute for Parmesan in this recipe.
 I would just omit it and wait for the pasta to absorb the sauce if it needs thickening.

 Everybody loved it.
 I only had 3/4c Parmesan on hand, so I added 1/4c Cream Cheese.
 Also, we don’t like grape tomatoes, but diced regular-size tomato worked just fine.